Frequently Asked Questions

 1. I have forgotten my password.

-On the sign-in page, click ‘reset password.’
+On the website's sign-in page, click ‘reset password.’
 This generates an automatic email that will have a password reset link.
 Click on that link and you will be prompted to enter a new password.
+Passwords cannot be reset from the app at this stage.

 2. I tried to reset my password, but I did not get a password reset email.
 What now?

 Try using a different browser.
-Google Chrome works the best with our website or make sure you are running the most up-to-date version of Internet Explorer, Firefox, and Safari. .
+Google Chrome works the best with our website or make sure you are running the most up-to-date version of Internet Explorer, Firefox, and Safari.
+Contact us if you have further issues: email@example.com

 3. I’m recording as part of a university group, but I haven’t received my ClimateWatch invitation.
 What should I do?